Mu2e/Production/JobConfig/ensemble/documentation/BuildingConfiguration.md

 4.  **Normalization Calculations (`calculateEvents.py` calls):**

     The script makes multiple calls to `calculateEvents.py` which uses `normalizations.py` (the Python script documented previously) to calculate the expected event counts for different processes.
-All results are appended to the output file (`${TAG}.txt`).
+All results are appended to the output file (`${TAG}.txt`) in shell-sourceable format.

     | Process (`--prc`) | Description | Key Parameters |
     | :--- | :--- | :--- |